Jiribam: Demographics

+The Meitei language-speakers are the majority in the town, numbering 3,953 people (61.5%) and Bengali speakers number 1,230 people (19.1%).
+Other languages include Kabui, Hmar, Paite and Thadou.

 Politics

 Jiribam is part of the Outer Manipur (Lok Sabha constituency).

 Economy

 The Jiribam town is the administrative headquarters of the subdivision.
 It is also a growth centre, which provides medical, educational and commercial facilities in and around the region.
-According to the 2001 census, 80 percent of its working population is engaged in non-agricultural activities and the main function of the town is categorized as "services".
+According to the 2001 census, 80 percent of its working population is engaged in non-agricultural activities and the main function of the town is categorised as "services".
 About 20 percent of the population are government employees, which provides more income than other sectors.

 Transport

 Jiribam railway station was the first railway station in Manipur.
 This station provides connectivity to Silchar.
-Jiribam will be connected to Imphal through 111 kilometer Jiribam-Tupul-Imphal railway line.
+Jiribam will be connected to Imphal through 111 kilometre Jiribam-Tupul-Imphal railway line.

 After the commissioning of the line important trains like the Rajdhani Express, superfast trains will pass through it.